grrywlsn/vaultenv-test/README.md

 you wish to run has the vaultenv binary, it can work.

 ## requirements
-- [Vaultenv](https://github.com/channable/vaultenv) in the container of your Kubernets deployment
+- [Vaultenv](https://github.com/channable/vaultenv) in the container of your Kubernetes deployment
+- [jq](https://stedolan.github.io/jq/) also in the container, but this could be swapped for some horrible shell parsing of JSON
 - Vault 0.8.3 or greater, with Kubernetes auth backend enabled.

 ## vault setup